iza611/Music-Player-Gesture-Control/README.md

 ### Why?
-I'm developing this for my partner, who is a tattoo artist.
+I'm working on this project to improve the work environment for a tattoo artist.
 Music is VERY important in a tattoo shop, but controlling it while tattooing and wearing sterile gloves can be a real headache.
 That's why I created this project!

 ### How?
 A modular, real-time gesture recognition system using webcam input to trigger user-defined actions — here controlling Spotify — via local HTTP APIs.
 Built for easy integration and full terminal control.
 The gesture recognition module should be reusable for other projects.